PaPJoIN/nlp-llm-project/README.md

 * Performed **emotion analysis** to determine the emotions associated with the reviews.

-* Filtered the angry reviews and applied BERTopic to discover prevalent topics and words being discussed in these negative reviews.
+* Filtered the angry reviews and applied BERTopic to discover prevalent topics and words in these negative reviews.

 * Summarised the outputs into actionable insights.

-* Leveraged the multi-purpose capability of **Microsoft's Phi-4-mini-instruct model** <https://huggingface.co/microsoft/Phi-4-mini-instruct> to compare the identified top topics.
+* Leveraged the multi-purpose capability of **Microsoft's Phi-4-mini-instruct model** <https://huggingface.co/microsoft/Phi-4-mini-instruct> to compare the identified dominant topics.

-* Utilised additional prompting to generate further improvement suggestions for the client, based on the top topics identified from the negative reviews.
+* Utilised the created pipeline with additional prompting to generate further improvement suggestions for the client, based on the main topics identified from the negative reviews.

 * Conducted a comparison of BERTopic with **Gensim’s LDA model** to validate the results and ensure robustness.